-Q. Is the only type of parameter Campaign Precheck can check is Google parameters?
+Q. Are Google parameters the only ones Campaign Precheck can check?
 For instance, my CRM usess_srcto track sub source codes.
 Would EOA be able to help me validate those parameters?

 A. While we currently only support Google Analytics, we have submitted a feature request with our product team.

-Q. After an image is optimized in the tool, where is it placed?
+Q. After an image is optimized in the email QA tool, where is it placed?